AURORA | Museo de Baler and Quezon Park, Windows to Baler's Rich Past

 Art gallery on museum's upper floor

-Jeho Bitancor's 4-panel painting depicting Baler's history
+Jeho Bitancor's four-panel painting depicting Baler's history

 Address: Quezon St. Poblacion, Baler, Aurora